Find your principles

 What to do now

-There are many implications of being a Starting Principles thinker.
-These are two of my favorite:
+There are many implications to Memorized Rules.
+These are my favorite two:

-Ultimately, the Starting Principles process looks like this:
+Again, the Memorized Rules process looks like this:

-If this feels like too much work, start with just three principles and add to them over time.
+If all this feels like too much work, start with just three rules and add to them over time.

 If you want my future